 The Nectar shared filesystem service is powered by the Manila OpenStack project.
-Manilla provides a simple interface for managing shared filesystems that hides the underlying infrastructure for configuring and running them.
-The Nectar shared filesystem service allows you to use either the Manilla APIs or the NeCTAR Dashboad to do tasks like creating and restoring snapshots, adding and removing access and more.
+Manila provides a simple interface for managing shared filesystems that hides the underlying infrastructure for configuring and running them.
+The Nectar shared filesystem service allows you to use either the Manila APIs or the Nectar Dashboard to do tasks like creating and restoring snapshots, adding and removing access and more.

 The Nectar Shared filesystem service offers:

 There is one important restriction to bear in mind, a Nectar shared file system is only accessible from Instances in the same availability zone.
 This restriction is for both security and performance reasons.